MuizAyomide/University-Website-Design/README.md

 # University Website Design

-Welcome to the University Website Design project by AKINRINOLA MUIZ from EASY TUTORI.
+Welcome to the University Website Design project by AKINRINOLA MUIZ from EASY TUTORIAL.
 This project aims to create a user-friendly and visually appealing website for educational institutions.

 ## Table of Contents
 - Introduction